dleestudy17-crypto/SQL_Project_Data_Job_Analysis/README.md

 ## 1. Top Paying Data Analyst Jobs with Required Skills in the United States (2023 to 2025)

-This analysis identifies the **highest paying Data Analyst roles in the United States** and examines the key characteristics of these positions.
-Using job posting data from **2023 to 2025**, the query explores several important factors associated with high salary roles.
+Identify the Data Analyst positions with the highest pay in the United States and analyze the important factors associated with these positions.
+This query analyzes data from **2023 to 2025** to provide insights about some critical aspects related to high salary spots.
+In particular, the analysis explores:

-Specifically, the analysis investigates:

-• Required technical skills associated with the highest salaries
+• Technical skills needed per top-paying position.
-• Work location type including remote and on site roles
+• Type of work location — whether remote or on site
-• Whether a degree is required or not explicitly mentioned
+• If a degree is required or not explicitly mentioned.
-• Availability of health insurance benefits
+• Access to benefits of health insurance.
-• Salary levels across the top paying positions
+• Salaries for the top paid roles.

-By combining salary data with job requirements and skill information, this query provides a clear view of **what companies expect from candidates applying for the most competitive Data Analyst positions in the U.S.**
+This query provides the users with a very clear image of **what companies expect from candidates applying for the most competitive Data Analyst positions in the U.S.** by combining salary data with job requirements and skill information.

 ```sql